bitpay/insight-api/README.md

 # *insight API*

-*insight* is an open-source bitcoin blockchain explorer with complete REST and websocket APIs.
-Insight runs in NodeJS and use LevelDB for storage.
+*insight API* is an open-source bitcoin blockchain  REST and websocket API.
+Insight API runs in NodeJS and use LevelDB for storage.

-Check some screenshots and more details at [insight's project homepage](http://insight.bitcore.io).
+*Insight API* allows to develop bitcoin related applications such as wallets that require certain information from the blockchain that bitcoind does not provide.

+A blockchain explorer front-end have been developed to top of *Insight API*, it can be downloaded at (Github Insight Repository)[https://github.com/bitpay/insight]

 ## Prerequisites